Can You Prevent a Marital Settlement Agreement From Being Discharged in Bankruptcy?

 You'll likely have to file for Chapter 13 bankruptcy if you'd like to wipe out a property settlement obligation.
 Here's why.

 • Chapter 7 bankruptcy.
-Discharging a divorce obligation in Chapter 7 bankruptcy is challenging (if not virtually impossible).
+Discharging a divorce obligation in Chapter 7 is challenging (if not virtually impossible).
 Chapter 7 bankruptcy doesn't allow the discharge of any debt that fits the bankruptcy code definition of a domestic support obligation.
 (11. U.S.C. § 523(a)(5).
-But the rules go even further by excluding all debts incurred in the course of a divorce or separation.
+But the rules go even further by excluding all debts incurred during a divorce or separation.
 (11 U.S.C. § 523(a)(15).
-Together these two provisions are broad enough to capture virtually any agreement made by a divorcing couple.
-So, absent a unique argument, you're not going to be able to discharge any dissolution-related obligations in a Chapter 7 case.
+Together, these two provisions are broad enough to capture virtually any agreement a divorcing couple makes.
+So, absent a unique argument, you won't be able to discharge any dissolution-related obligations in a Chapter 7 case.

-Keep in mind that many people negotiate agreements to substitute a split of property instead of a monthly alimony payment.
-For example, the couple could decide that the one party will take ownership of the family home rather than regular support payments.
-Bankruptcy courts can scrutinize property settlement agreements to discern the intent of the parties regardless of the language used.
+Remember that many people negotiate agreements to substitute a split of property instead of a monthly alimony payment.
+For example, the couple could decide that one party will take ownership of the family home rather than regular support payments.
+Bankruptcy courts can scrutinize property settlement agreements to discern the parties' intent regardless of the language used.

 Working through the dischargeability of a property settlement agreement is one of the trickier issues in bankruptcy, and it is advised that you seek the advice of a bankruptcy litigation lawyer.